gshanemiller/kvbench/README.md

 * Decently documented

-# PMU Background
-The PMU code was developed by me.
-I copied it into this repository, again, to keep build dependencies down.
-Find the [original source code with extensive documentation here](https://github.com/rodgarrison/rdpmc).
+# Known Design Issues
+This code is not NUMA aware.
+There is no fundamental reason why it can't be, and it's easy to do.
+It's just not done yet.
+Benchmarking on a multi-socket box across NUMA nodes will have poor performance until fixed.

 # Environments Supported
-Code verified to run on:
+Verified to run on:
 * Linux (Ubuntu 20.04 LTS)
-* Equinix c3.small.x86 ($0.75/hr) (1) Intel Xeon E-2278G CPU 3.4Ghz
-* GNU 9.4.0 or better
-* Last tested Sept 2022
+* gcc version 11.2.0 (Ubuntu 11.2.0-19ubuntu1)

 No windows/mac support.
 Your box must have Intel PMU.
 ART will run faster if it detects SIMD.

+This code was tested on:
+* [Equinix](https://console.equinix.com/) on-demand c3.small.x86 ($0.75/hr) (1) Intel Xeon E-2278G CPU 3.4Ghz
+* Last tested Sept 2022

+# PMU Background
+The PMU code was developed by me.
+I copied it into this repository, again, to keep build dependencies down.
+Find the [original source code with extensive documentation here](https://github.com/rodgarrison/rdpmc).

 # Building (Est 10mins)
-If you already have an Intel x86 Linux system with a GNU C/C++ tool chain and required dependencies then clone kvbench and build:
+If you already have an Intel x86 Linux system with a GNU C/C++ tool chain and required dependencies then clone kvbench and build.
+The only non-standard libraries required are `libhugetlbfs` and `boost`:

 * Run command: `git clone https://github.com/rodgarrison/kvbench`
 * Run command: `cd kvbench`